The Top 3 Intercom Product Tour Alternatives of 2021 [In-Depth Comparison]

 Intercom Product Tours — For Existing Intercom Users

 Intercom is better known as one of the most popular customer engagement products.

 Head over to a few different SaaS companies’ sites and you’re guaranteed to see the Intercom widget pop up.

 Recently, Intercom launched Product Tours.
-This is a lightweight onboarding tool.
+This is a lightweight user onboarding tool.

-You are able to customize the look of your UI elements, but only through CSS coding.
+You are able to customize the look of your UI elements a little, but more serious customization can be done only through CSS coding.

 Product Tours also integrates directly with Intercom’s customer support product.
 This ensures a consistent experience for your users.